sinhadotabhinav/covid-19-vaccine-alerts-cowin/README.md

 const RECIPIENT = 'mail1@gmail.com,mail2@gmail.com,mail3@gmail.com';
 ```

 Finally, you can also alter the date range with which the application will fetch vaccination slots by customising **DATE_RANGE** value in [`src/configs/schedulerConfig.js`](https://github.com/sinhadotabhinav/covid-19-vaccine-alerts-cowin/blob/master/src/configs/schedulerConfig.js) file.
 By default it is set to **7** but, you can change it to 10 or 15 for example, based on your need.
 The config file also allows changes in the periodic schedule with which the application runs.
-By default, **SCHEDULE** value depicts a cron schedule **every hour at minute 15**.
+By default, **SCHEDULE** value depicts a cron schedule **every hour at minute 15 and second 0**.
 To alter this schedule, you need to be familiar with the [cron scheduler](https://linuxhint.com/cron_jobs_complete_beginners_tutorial/#:~:text=The%20scheduled%20commands%20and%20scripts,Task%20Scheduler%20in%20Windows%20OS).
 I use [Crontab Guru](https://crontab.guru) website to test my cron schedules.

 ```
-const SCHEDULE = '15 * * * *';
+const SCHEDULE = '0 15 * * * *';
 const DATE_RANGE = 7;
 ```